This document provides you with information about how we are handling, or are intending to handle, your personal information:

 We will hold information about you in our data systems only for as long as we need it for the purpose for which we collected it, which is as follows:

 • As long as you continue to log into our website or use our services (including engaging with emails, entering cycling events, making purchases, entering prize draws or downloading content) we will retain and process information about you.
 In such cases, you will be considered to be an ‘active’ customer.
-If you have not been ‘active’ as a customer for a period of three years, Cycling Ireland will deactivate your customer account and anonymise any personal data relating to you.
+If you have not been ‘active’ as a customer for a period of seven years, Cycling Ireland will deactivate your customer account and anonymise any personal data relating to you.

 • Any data relating to the obligations of Cycling Ireland to maintain a comprehensive, published index of results as a National Governing Body for sport will be retained.
 This would not include more than name, age category and gender alongside details of the event in which an individual took part.